Language

 Furano is simply epic.
 And although it’s become more popular over the years, it’s never lost its authentic charm.
 The riding is next-level, too.
 You’ll find insane snow quality (better than Niseko as it’s lighter and drier *ducks for cover*), varied terrain to suit all abilities and a decent 2,753 feet of vertical drop.
 And did you know Furano is famous for its bluebird days?
 Yep, you won’t have to worry about swapping your goggle lenses because of Japan’s typical overcast conditions.

 Ski-tripping with the family?
 Definitely take them to Furano, as kids 12 and under can ride for free!
 Plus, 80% of the on-piste terrain throughout Furano’s two zones – Furano and Kitanomine – is marked as beginner and intermediate.
 This means there are plenty of beginner areas and mellow groomers to keep budding riders occupied.
 See yourself as a hard to please powhound?
 Furano can satisfy!
 Just head into the gate-accessed backcountry and experience heaven.
 Oh, and hire a guide when venturing into the backcountry!
-In fact, this tip applies to all the resorts on our list.
+In fact, this tip applies to all the ski resorts on our list.
 Be careful which guide you choose, though, as plenty of ‘cowboy’ guides exist throughout Japan, so make sure you pick someone recommended or from a trusted source.

 Once you’ve had an epic day in the backcountry, remember that Furano is also only four miles from Furano City.
 This means you can indulge in traditional Japanese cuisine throughout the multitude of restaurants.
 And don’t forget to check out the izakayas (Japanese pubs) and cafes throughout the City and Furano Ski Resort.
 Our fave is definitely Yama no Doxon (Furano Brewery) in Kitanomine.
 Sit on the floor as you sample snacks alongside the local brew.
 After something heartier?
 Set your sights on Shinatora – a 10-minute drive from Furano ski resort – and refuel on delicious black garlic ramen.

 Top tip: Sign out at the ticket desk before exiting Furano’s backcountry gates.
 It’s a legal requirement.
 Oh, and the staff send your form to the local police.
 That’s because the police lead the search if you need to be rescued and issue hefty fines – especially if you require a heli.
 Eek!
 This is true for a lot of Japanese ski resorts, too.
-So, always read up on your resort’s off-piste rules and what you’ll need to access those areas (i.e. a form, briefings, equipment, etc).
+So, always read up on your ski resort’s off-piste rules and what you’ll need to access those areas (i.e. a form, briefings, equipment, etc).

 Tomamu, Hokkaido